Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Introduction

 \

-The first line of research, initiated by Bourgain, is concerned with the propagation of randomness within (deterministic) NLS dynamics, that is the influence of a random initial condition $\Phi$ on the general equation
+The first line of research, initiated by Bourgain \cite{bourgain-0,bourgain}, is concerned with the propagation of randomness within (deterministic) NLS dynamics, that is the influence of a random initial condition $\Phi$ on the general equation

 for fixed integers $p,q\geq 0$ and $\lambda\in \{-1,1\}$.
-Such a randomization procedure is typically motivated by the possibility to improve the classical wellposedness results associated with \eqref{general-deter-nls} (see e.g. \cite{GH,CO,BOP}), and the developments along this approach have also led to the exhibition of fundamental invariant measures for NLS models (see e.g. \cite{bourgain-0,bourgain,oh-thomann}).
-Considerable progress have been made in the last few years regarding local wellposedness theory for \eqref{general-deter-nls} thanks to the works of Deng, Nahmod and Yue \cite{DNY-1,DNY-0,DNY}: the so-called theory of random tensors now provides us with an extensive covering of the important Hamiltonian-related class of equations (take $q=p+1$ in \eqref{general-deter-nls})
+This approach has been developed by Tzvetkov~\cite{Tzv, Tzv2} for the Schr\"odinger equation in various geometries, and extended by Burq and Tzvetkov \cite{burq4, burq5,burq7} who considered more general random initial conditions for the wave equation, and since then, there have been many contributions to the study of dispersive equations with random initial conditions.
+Such a randomization procedure is typically motivated by the possibility to improve the classical wellposedness results associated with~\eqref{general-deter-nls} or other dispersive models (see e.g. \cite{burq4,thomann2,burq7,CO,BOP-1, BOP-2, BOP}), and the developments along this approach have also led to the exhibition of fundamental invariant measures for dispersive equations, see e.g. \cite{bourgain-0,bourgain,Tzv, Tzv2,BT-W,burq5,BTT,De,TzvVi1, TzvVi2,DeTzVi,oh-thomann}.
+Some progress have been made in the last few years regarding local wellposedness theory for \eqref{general-deter-nls} thanks to the works of Deng, Nahmod and Yue \cite{DNY-1,DNY-0,DNY}: the so-called theory of random tensors now provides us with an extensive covering of the important class of Hamiltonian equations (take $q=p+1$ in \eqref{general-deter-nls})

 for $\Phi$ in a suitable (Gaussian-type) space of random distributions.
+We also refer to the recent work \cite{BCST} on the probabilistic wellposedness of NLS on the sphere.

 \